iam.ma Listed by apt73 Ransomware Group

 Maroc Telecom is a telecommunications company in Morocco that provides mobile communications, Int...

-On April 27, 2026, the ransomware group apt73 added Maroc Telecom to its leak site, confirming that internal files had been exfiltrated from the Moroccan telecommunications provider.
+On April 27, 2026, the ransomware group apt73 added Maroc Telecom to its leak site, claiming that internal files had been exfiltrated from the Moroccan telecommunications provider.
 Customers whose personal data resides in Maroc Telecom systems may now face heightened risk of identity theft, account takeovers, and doxxing as the stolen material circulates.

 Public reporting indicates that Maroc Telecom, Morocco’s largest telecommunications operator offering mobile, fixed-line, and internet services, suffered a ransomware intrusion.
 The apt73 group published a listing on its dark-web leak portal on April 27, 2026, stating that internal files had been successfully exfiltrated.
 The exact number of affected individuals remains unknown, and the precise data types have not been publicly detailed beyond the broad category of internal files.
 No ransom demand deadline has been disclosed in available reporting.